uiceds/project-team-all-right/manuscript.md

 K-means clustering was applied to group the dataset into k=3 clusters based on the engineered features.
 The clustering labels were added to the dataset as a categorical variable, enabling the regression model to account for inner-cluster variations.

 ![image](https://github.com/uiceds/project-team-all-right/blob/main/128356922358373cbd45ea093da643e9.PNG?raw=true){width=90%}
-***Standardized scatter plot of Actual vs. Predicted LV Active Power for K-means model.
+***Figure 6: Standardized scatter plot of Actual vs. Predicted LV Active Power for K-means model.
 The red line in the graph is the perfect prediction line for better comparison.***

 Predictive Performance(K-means):